Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: Numerical Simulations

 \subsection{Training Overhead}

-In this subsection, we compare the required training slots of different methods to illustrates the ability to save training overhead by the proposed RPDANM-APC approach.
-Fig. \ref{fig7} depicts the NMSE of different methods versus the number of training slots, where a 64-element RIS is considered to ensure the clear presentation of the result.
+In this subsection, we compare the required training slots of different methods to illustrate the ability to save training overhead by the proposed RPDANM-APC approach.
+Fig. \ref{fig8} depicts the NMSE of different methods versus the number of required training slots, where a 64-element RIS is considered for a clear comparison.
 Under this setting, ANM-3D cannot be applied due to the exceedingly large size of the PSD matrix in the SDP problem to be solved.
-For RPDANM-APC, we select three different initial number of training slots to observe its performance, i.e., $B_{0}=8,12,16$ (corresponding to 2, 3, and 4 times the number of effective paths, respectively).
-We vary the number of training slots from 8 to 64 and conduct 100 Monte Carlo simulations under each setting to observe the performance of ANM-2D, PDANM, and RPDANM.
-Since the number of training slots employed by RPDANM-APC cannot be specified, we indirectly control it by varying $B_{\max}$ (or other parameters, e.g., $\epsilon_{\mathbf{H}}$) and observe the average number of training slots and the average NMSE of RPDANM-APC under different settings.
-It is seen that PDRANM-APC performs better than other methods within limited training overhead with appropriate $B_{0}$.
-Specifically, when $B_{0}=16$, RPDANM-APC achieves higher CE accuracy than RPDANM while saving more than $60\%$ training slots.
-In addition, when $B_{\max}$ is sufficiently large to ensure convergence of RPDANM-APC, increasing $B_{\max}$ can barely alter the required number of training slots.
+For methods except RPDANM-APC, we gradually increase the number of training slots from 8 to 64 and conduct 50 Monte Carlo simulations under each setting to observe their performance.
+For RPDANM-APC, we select three different initial numbers of training slots to observe its performance, i.e., $B_{0}=8,12,16$ (corresponding to 2, 3, and 4 times the number of effective paths, respectively).
+Since the number of training slots employed by RPDANM-APC cannot be specified, we assume the actual channel to be known and stop training when the NMSE is smaller than a given threshold ranging from $10^{-1}$ to $10^{-5}$ in this simulation.
+As above, 50 Monte Carlo simulations are performed on RPDANM-APC for each threshold with average NMSE and average training overhead depicted in Fig. \ref{fig8}.
+Therefore, this simulation illustrates the number of training slots required for RPDANM-APC to achieve a specified CE accuracy.
+It is observed in Fig. \ref{fig8} that the performance of KRF drops significantly when the number of training slots $B < N_\mathrm{R}$ since KRF requires $B \geq N_\mathrm{R}$ to guarantee the row orthogonality of $\boldsymbol{\Omega}$, while other methods do not have this limitation.
+As a CS method, the CE accuracy of TRICE is not greatly affected by $B$.
+In contrast, the proposed methods achieve high CE accuracy with only a small number of training slots, especially for RPDANM-APC.
+In particular, RPDANM-APC achieves a higher CE accuracy than PDANM while consuming $30\%$ less training slots compared to the latter.